jabolopes/bapel/designs/modules.md

 * [Module discovery](module-discovery.md)

-## Module files
+## Source files

-A module is a collection of module files.
+A module is a collection of source files.

-A module file can be a base file or an implementation file.
+A source file can be a base file or an implementation file.

 A module must have exactly 1 base file, an it can have 0 or more implementation files.